Suryah07/Dark-Dictator/README.md

-# Dark-Dictator
+# Stealth-Ruler

-Dark-Dictator is a command and control tool designed to operate over the <b>Tor network</b>, developed in Python3.
+Stealth-Ruler is a command and control tool designed to operate over the <b>Tor network</b>, developed in Python3.

 ## Disclamer